Everything You Need to Know About Matcha

-What is Matcha?
+What Is Matcha?

 This bright green powder swept the wellness scene years ago, but it’s not going anywhere anytime soon!
 Originating in Japan over 1,000 years ago, matcha is made from pulverizing green tea leaves into a fine powder.
-This processing is what makes matcha different from green tea, and what gives matcha its unique health benefits.
+This processing is what makes matcha different from green tea, and it's what gives matcha its unique health benefits.

 Matcha plants are grown in the shade for three weeks, then de-stemmed and deveined before harvesting and processing.
-Green tea leaves, on the other hand, are picked, steamed and then dried, allowing oxidation to occur.
+Green tea leaves, on the other hand, are picked, steamed, and then dried, allowing oxidation to occur.
 Shade growing increases the amount of theanine, chlorophyll, and epigallocatechin gallate, or EGCG, in the plant.

-- EGCG - a powerful antioxidant, preventing free radical damage in cells and known for its anti-aging benefits.
+- EGCG: A powerful antioxidant, preventing free radical damage in cells and known for its anti-aging benefits.

-- L-theanine - an amino acid that greatly reduces stress, fights cancer and heart disease, and supports mental focus, among countless other benefits.
+- L-theanine: An amino acid that greatly reduces stress, fights cancer and heart disease, and supports mental focus, among countless other benefits.

 There’s also a major difference in how you consume matcha versus green tea.
 Green tea is consumed in a tea bag, which is steeped in hot water and then discarded.
 Matcha powder is whisked with hot water and then often combined with steamed milk to create a delicious frothy beverage, which means you’re consuming the entire green tea leaf!